TIBCOSoftware/mashling/docs/web/content/development/recipes/recipe_tutorial.md

                 "if": "PutPet.response.outputs.code != 200",
                 "error": true,
                 "output": {
-                  "error": "Pet is not added."
+                  "error": "Pet is not registered."
                 }
               },
               {